 I am proud that the AAFP and other family medicine organizations are advocating for standards across family medicine programs to help ensure a holistic, uniform process for everyone matching in such a hectic environment.
-The AAFP and other family medicine organizations recently released an open letter(2 page PDF) regarding the upcoming match.
+The AAFP and other family medicine organizations recently released an open letter(0 bytes) regarding the upcoming match.
 It includes detailed recommendations to help medical students, residency programs and medical schools through the process.

 In the end, you will be great doctors -- physicians who are flexible, hardworking and do their best to provide for their patients and their communities.
 I look forward to seeing you all rise to the challenge!